Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 **Nessus/ Vulnerability scans**
 - NSE scan is weaker than a vulnerability scan.
 An example of vulnerability scan includes Nessus

-- these scan the network using a known database of vulnerabilities **National Vulnerability Databse (NBV)** [NVB](nvd.nist.gov), whcih are rated based on the severity and are assigned a common vulnerability score (CVSS) and catwgory (low, medium, high, critical) of severity based on the score.
+- these scan the network using a known database of vulnerabilities **National Vulnerability Databse (NBV)** [NVB](nvd.nist.gov), which are rated based on the severity to vulnerability and are assigned a common vulnerability score (CVSS) and category (low, medium, high, critical) of severity based on the score.

 Critical: 10.0.
 High: 7.0 - 9.9.